+Diabetes screening

-What you must pay when you Services that are covered for you get these services We cover one screening for depression per year.
-The Medicare-covered annual screening must be done in a primary care setting that can depression screening visit. provide follow-up treatment and/or referrals.
-There is no coinsurance, Diabetes screening copayment, or deductible for the We cover this screening (includes fasting glucose tests) if Medicare-covered diabetes you have any of the following risk factors: high blood screening tests. pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.